kalehdoo/OpenAnalytics/README.md

 app03qlik is the qlikview application.

 ## Issues
-For any issues, feel free to connect.
+For any issues, feel free to connect at manohar.rana@live.com.